552020/nibbler/lab/sfml/docs/issue/Environment_specific_crash.md

 - **OpenGL framework binary is missing:** `/System/Library/Frameworks/OpenGL.framework/Versions/A/OpenGL` does not exist (broken symlink)
 - Workaround: Launch from new non-interactive context using `env -i` wrapper script

 **Current understanding:** This is a fragile interaction between "how the process is started" and Apple's deprecated OpenGL stack.

-The missing OpenGL framework binary may be contributing to the issue, and the `env -i` workaround might bypass the broken symlink by using a different OpenGL loading path or fallback mechanism.
-The exact mechanism is unclear, but the workaround is reliable.
+**The Complete Picture:**

+- The OpenGL framework binary is missing (broken symlink) - this is the underlying system issue
+- The same `OpenGL.framework` is mapped in both cases (same logical image path, same public API symbols)
+- When launched from interactive shell, during `CGLChoosePixelFormat` initialization, the OpenGL framework's internal driver selection logic chooses the **classic OpenGL renderer path**
+- This renderer path requires the missing binary and fails → `pthread_once` → bad pointer access → crash
+- When launched via `env -i`, the different process launch context causes the framework to select the **Metal-based renderer path** (`AppleMetalOpenGLRenderer`) during initialization
+- The Metal renderer doesn't require the missing OpenGL framework binary, so initialization succeeds
+- **The `env -i` workaround works because it changes which internal renderer code path gets wired up inside the OpenGL framework, not because it changes environment variable contents**

+**Technical Detail:**

+- The difference happens **inside the OpenGL framework** at the driver/renderer selection stage during initialization
+- Same public API symbols (`CGLChoosePixelFormat`, `gl*`), but different internal renderer code gets selected
+- The exact mechanism by which the launch context affects renderer selection is unclear (likely related to process attributes, library loading order, or initialization sequence), but the workaround is reliable

+**⚠️ OS Upgrade Impact:** The problem persists after upgrading from macOS 14.4.1 (Sonoma) to macOS 26.1, confirming that:

+- This is not a macOS version-specific bug
+- The issue is related to the interactive shell execution context, not OS version
+- The `env -i` workaround continues to be effective across OS versions